Frequently Asked Questions

 Set in odors on rugs

-Always 1st test for color-fastness in an inconspicuous spot & wait until the tested area is dry before proceeding.
+Always 1st test in an inconspicuous spot to ensure the dyes used are truly colorfast and wait until the tested area is dry before proceeding.
+This is because there is wide variety in the types of dyes, fibers and processes for making rugs colorfast.
 Saturate all the layers that have been soiled until they are soaked, then let dry (don’t rinse).

 The first time you use Force of Nature, spray the equipment until it is soaked, then let dry (don’t rinse).
 That will stop the odor at its source.
 For on-going odor control, just spray Force of Nature after each use to prevent new odors from starting.